madebits/madebits.github.io/blog/2016/2016-08-30-Ubuntu-Screen-Tools.md

 @xgamma -gamma 0.8
 ```

 In my machine, this makes black text, in general, more readable.
+Similar effects can be achieved by modifying gamma via `redshift`.

 <ins class='nfooter'><a rel='prev' id='fprev' href='#blog/2016/2016-10-02-xrandr-Panning-with-no-Tracking.md'>xrandr Panning with no Tracking</a> <a rel='next' id='fnext' href='#blog/2016/2016-08-02-Lubuntu-Closing-Chrome-Downloads-Bar.md'>Lubuntu Closing Chrome Downloads Bar</a></ins>